All Episodes

 Yeah, sure.

-You know, I because I I honestly I want to I don't want to interrupt your questions, but I have so many others, and uh I don't want to interrupt your answers, so I have so many other questions because I really want you to speak freely, and uh and that's why I I my list of questions is very long, and I've read a lot about you, and I'd like to share a lot of it with our audience.
+You know, because I honestly, I don't want to interrupt your questions, but I have so many others, and I don't want to interrupt your answers, so I have so many other questions because I really want you to speak freely.

 So if you can stay one more segment, Julian Assange is with us.

-He's agreed to stay, founder, editor-in-chief of WikiLeaks.
+He's agreed to stay, founder, editor-in-chief of Wikileaks.

 We'll pick it up right where we left off here about his worldview, what he's been able to glean from the documents that he has seen and is now sharing with the world.

-As I said, I believe there are two major benefits for you, the American people in all of this.
+As I said, I believe there are two major benefits for you, the American people, in all of this.

-Number one, that we have it's been revealed how unsecure our computer systems are, and there is no cybersecurity within government, none whatsoever.
+Number one, that we have, it's been revealed how unsecure our computer systems are, and there is no cybersecurity within government, none whatsoever.

-And number two, also a level of corruption that I think should shock the conscience of any law-abiding constitutional loving American and frankly citizens of the world.
+And number two, also a level of corruption that I think should shock the conscience of any law-abiding, constitutional-loving American.

 We'll continue more with Julian Assange.

-Um I want to go back to again, you've been able to see things from within the deep bowels, not only of our government, but other governments as well.
+I want to go back to, again, you've been able to see things from within the deep bowels, not only of our government, but other governments as well, and information that you've gleaned that others have not had access to, although you put it together and you share it with the world.

 And I know you've come under great criticism.

-As a matter of fact, you know, did you say earlier in this interview, I'm just paying attention to you here, because I think you've had friends assassinated because of your work?
+As a matter of fact, you know, did you say earlier in this interview, I'm just paying attention to you here because I think you've had friends assassinated because of your work?

-Yes, in in Kenya.
+Yes, in Kenya.

-Can you t can you expand on that?
+Can you expand on that?

 What happened?